jonheng/brain-opera-gpt2-deployment/gcp_vm.md

 # Set your working project
 gcloud config set project brain-opera-deployment

+# If the above project name is taken, choose a differet project name
+# Note: project names need to be unique across GCP

 # Set compute zone
 gcloud config set compute/zone asia-southeast1-b
 ```

 5. **Set quota for GPU**

+First, go to the _Compute Engine_ tab and initialize it.
+Wait for it to complete.

 The default GPU quota for a GCP account with free credits is 0.
 A request for an increase in this quota is necessary to use GPUs.